Chapter 23:

 Sean decided to take a leap.

-“You’re losing ships, Lord Mayor.
-You have been for a week, maybe more, and you aren’t certain why.”
+“The flow of trade has weakened.
+Sharply.
+Your ships have been idle for a week, maybe more.”
 Sean stood from his seat and walked towards the mayor.
 Up close he could see the man was starting to perspire.
+“I have an inkling why that might be, but I don’t think you want me to air my suspicions in front of our other guests.
+Shall we discuss this more privately?”

-Mayor Barley took it, his smile this time both more strained and more genuine.
+Mayor Barley took it, his smile turning into something more strained and more genuine.
 “As you say, Your Majesty.
 Have your advisor administer the oath and I will swear it.”

 The door to the inn burst open.
 Flick rushed into the room, panting.